ralfwenske/quick-view/README.md

 - - - -

-%example1.red shows how to place VID code into the panels and show how user interaction can be coded.
+%example1.red shows how to place VID code into the panels and show how user interaction can be coded separate from layout.
 - hit a key in the area (dialog is triggered when closing)
 - resize left panel
 - hide and show left panel